 - Ability to work in close collaboration with others

-- Comfortable approaching sources, asking questions, and quickly gathering accurate quotes from responses
+- Comfortable with approaching sources of information, asking questions, and quickly gathering accurate information

-- Knowledge of how to use social media
+- Working knowledge of social media best practices

 Candidate Membership Eligibility

-Active Sigma Tau Delta undergraduate and graduate student members in good standing during the application period are eligible to apply.
-Members who have or will be graduating during the 2020 spring semester are also eligible to apply.
+Active Sigma Tau Delta undergraduate student members in good standing during the application period and members of chapters located within the 50 United States are eligible to apply.
+Members who have or will be graduating during the 2021 spring semester are also eligible to apply.

 Application Deadline and Notification

-Applications open on June 1, 2020, with all final submissions due no later than Monday, June 22, 2020, 11:59 p.m.
+Applications will be accepted Monday, April 12 through Monday, April 26, 2021, 11:59 p.m.
 Central Daylight Time (CDT).
-Questions regarding the online submission process should be addressed to firstname.lastname@example.org.
+Questions regarding the online submission process should be addressed to [email protected].